ANNUAL GALA 2018

 Jane Katkova-Brown has always had a keen interest in helping people, following a tradition established in her family.
 A humanitarian at heart and an immigrant herself, she chose to build a career in helping people migrate to Canada.
 In 1995, she established a boutique immigration law consultancy firm, Jane Katkova & Associates, in Toronto.
-After 20 years of practice with a 98% success track record, Jane Katkova-Brown secured a reputation as a highly competent advocate specializing in all types of permanent, temporary and corporate Canadian immigration matters.
+After 20 years of practice with a 98% success track record, Jane Katkova-Brown secured a reputation as a highly competent advocate specializing in all types of permanent, temporary, and corporate Canadian immigration matters.

 Outside of her legal work, in 2010 Jane Katkova-Brown established the Lioness Women’s Club – a curated community of like-minded women, created to support, motivate and transform women’s lives by helping them grow personally through mentorship.
-Mentors include leading experts in emotional intelligence, relationships skills, etiquette, wellness, meditation, and health among others.
+Mentors include leading experts in emotional intelligence, relationship skills, etiquette, wellness, meditation, and health among others.

 An immigrant from Latvia, Jane Katkova-Brown holds a Master of Arts degrees from Plekhanov Russian University of Economics and Latvia State University.

 Business Development and Growth Award